wp-plugins/wp-on-routes/readme.txt

 1. Add agents or filter by agents, using regular expressions
 1. Agent filter for negative logic (e.g. /^((?!Firefox).)*$/, which tells "every browser except Firefox")
 1. Include header and footer

+== Installation ==

+Good old plugin installation applies here too - download it / clone it to `plugins/` dir, activate.

+No UI involved.